-This quiet King room is upstairs in the Carriage house, parks on-site in space #6, and includes a covered balcony (shared with Pilar Room - room #5) looking East at the parking area.
+Our only King room is quiet and upstairs in the Carriage house, parks on-site in space #6, and includes a covered balcony (shared with Pilar Room room - #5) looking Eastward at the parking area.

 Ernest (Papa) Hemingway Bio

 Ernest Hemingway, born in Oak Park, Illinois in 1899, began his writing career for newspaper in Kansas City at the young age of 17.
 At the outbreak of WWI, he volunteered to be in an Italian Army ambulance unit.
 What he saw after spending a lot of time in hospitals there inspired A Farewell to Arms.